 Are you or a loved one struggling with extreme clean eatingand looking for help?
-Lauren uses Cognitive Behavioral Therapy, Intuitive Eating, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Orthorexia.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy, Intuitive Eating, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those with Orthorexia.
+You can learn more about the treatments and services we provide here.

-Lauren provides therapy for Orthorexia in the state of Utah.
-Since she provides online treatment, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer therapy for Orthorexia in the state of Utah.
+Since we provide online treatment, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for Orthorexia online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Orthorexia online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized treatment for Orthorexia online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
+If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized treatment for Orthorexia online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for Orthorexia to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Orthorexia to a number of countries internationally.

 ©2021 by The Center for the Obsessive Mind.